KENJI-JIN/movie_edit/README.md

 `python prepare.py`

 2. Prepare video files in `input_video` folder.
-*video files must be same size.
+*Video files must be same size.

 3. Name the files with a number and an underscore at the beginning as follows.
 The videos are merged in the order of the numbers.